jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 This widget uses the draft EPA calculation [detailed in this document](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=349513&Lab=CEMM&simplesearch=0&showcriteria=2&sortby=pubDate&timstype=&datebeginpublishedpresented=08/25/2018).

 As of this writing, the [AQandU](https://climatechange.ucdavis.edu/what-can-i-do/making-sense-of-air-quality-sensors-an-aqi-explainer/) calculation on PurpleAir is going to give you a reading that's more accurate than the default.
 I hope the new EPA calc will appear on PurpleAir soon.

+## Do I need to sweat the numbers?

+You don't.
+Earlier versions of this widget had a larger display for the numbers and a smaller display for the condition level, but the real point of AQI isn't a precise number, it's getting the level -- the words and color -- in the right zone.

+But we all like numbers, so it displays a number too.
+Also, the widget does display a trend if one exists, so if you're in volatile conditions, you should be able to tell at a glance if your air quality is improving or worsening.
+I found this very useful during a recent set of wildfires in my area.

 ## How to use this